dichev/toolbox/README.md

 ## <a name="Tools"></a>Tools

 #### <a name="Program"></a>Program
-This is the must have lib for all commands.
+This is the must-have lib for all commands.
-It's responsible for parsing cli arguments, generating help, running in parallel, etc..
+It's responsible for parsing cli arguments, generating help, running in parallel, etc.
-If it is used then your script will directly support following cli arguments:
+If it is used, then your script will directly support the following cli arguments:
 ```bash
   Additional Options:
     -p, --parallel [limit]  When run with multiple hosts define how many commands to be executed in parallel.
 Set to 0 execute them all together.
 By default will be executed sequentially